ixd-teaching/body-detection/README.md

 Bodies.getNumOfBodies() returns the number of bodies detected.

 Bodies.getBodyAt(index) retrieves a particular body of the class 'Body'.
+The first body detected in a frame has index value 0.

 A particular body part can be retrieved by calling Body.bodyPart(bodyPartName).
 If we want to retrieve data for the right knee, we can write: